 _ _ _ _ _ _ _ _ _ _

 With the changes coming to the Cub Scouting this year some of you may be wondering… How do these changes fit in with the LDS Faith in God program?
-Well, If you watched the LDS webcasts The following slide was shown…
+Well, If you watched the LDS specific webcasts (The webcasts are no longer viewable online) The following slide was shown…

 And the following statement was made also: